 She made her RTÉ National Symphony Orchestra debut in a live broadcast on Lorcan Murray’s

 Classic Drive on RTÉ lyric fm and has since performed with them in the National Concert Hall, Dublin, in December 2019 under John Finucane.
 She has performed in the annual Glasthule Opera Gala under David Brophy, in the Cahersiveen Festival of Music and the Arts with the INO Orchestra conducted by Killian Farrell, in the Cork Midsummer Festival with Dumblworld Ltd and Junk Ensemble, with the Wexford Sinfonia in the National Opera House, Wexford, and with the RTÉ Concert Orchestra on the main stage of the National Concert Hall, Dublin.

 A prominent singer within the Irish contemporary music scene, she has performed multiple works composed by Brian Irvine, Nick Roth, Michael Gallan, and David Coonan.
-She recently performed in the critically acclaimed This Hostel Life by Evangelia Rigaki (Irish National Opera)
+She recently performed in the lauded This Hostel Life by Evangelia Rigaki (Irish National Opera)